How to Paint a Water Drop | by Birgit O’Connor

 Summer Rain (watercolor, 22×40)

-How to create a water drop
+How to Paint a Water Drop

 Materials you need